First of all, this trip was all about the boys. Our goal was to say YES to as much as possible instead of the NO they tend to get.

 A day didn't go by that someone suggested we take our little cowboy there.

-A day out of the 100 degree tempuratures we opted for indoor adventures at the Mall of the Emirates.
-We watched skiers and sleders having adventures in 32 degree weather.
+On one of our 100 degree days we opted for indoor adventures at the Mall of the Emirates.
+We watched skiers and sledders having adventures in 32 degree weather.

-Then Ethan wanted to do some what sounded like "Cow Whooping".
-What he was actually saying was Caribbean, he wanted to ride the pirate ship with Zach as his matey.
-Mom was the parrot...he always makes me the parrot.
+Then Ethan wanted to do something that sounded like "cow whooping".
+What he was really saying was "Caribbean".
+He wanted to ride the pirate ship with Zach as his matey.
+Mom was the parrot... he always makes me the parrot.

 in a traditional wooden Arabic Dhow (a water taxi).